-In the Define phase of the project, the team encountered а complex process involving interactions among eight distinct business areas.
+In the Define phase of the project, the team encountered a complex process involving interactions among eight distinct business areas.
 The overall process lacked clarity across these areas, with inconsistent descriptions and no formal, documented procedures to guide users.
-Data validation mechanisms identified were as insufficient in detecting and alerting omissions.
+Data validation mechanisms were identified as insufficient in detecting and alerting omissions.